 Vulnerabilities and flaws make characters more relatable and sympathetic.
 They also make the character more interesting, because people want to see how they will overcome these challenges.

 Note this may feel like you are creating a tome of knowledge.
 It doesn’t have to be that in-depth.
-It could be as simple as a paragraph or two stating that this person watched her father get killed by a bandits and then went to study magic to ensure this would never happen again.
-Now they rule with an iron fist as a neutral lawful 12th level wizard over a thousand humanoids of mixed races.
+It could be as simple as a paragraph or two stating that this person watched her father get killed by bandits and then went to study magic to ensure this would never happen again.
+Now they rule with an iron fist as a neutral lawful 12th-level wizard over a thousand humanoids of mixed races.
 They seek peace and are willing to kill to obtain it.
-Breaking the laws in their land is normally met with the death penalty that this wizard meets out personally as judge, jury and executioner.
+Breaking the laws in their land is normally met with the death penalty this wizard meets out personally as judge, jury, and executioner.

-With that information you can drop hints to their back story with rumors of it in a tavern.
+With that information, you can drop hints about their back story with rumors of it in a tavern.
 Don’t go to the lands in the east.
-An arch mage rules there and kills without mercy.
+An archmage rules there and kills without mercy.
 Or an old letter can be found letting the parents of a man know that he has been executed for stealing and that his remains can be picked up in the next three days or they will be disintegrated and cast to the wind.
 This wizard could be a powerful ally to the players as long as they don’t transgress a law.
-He doesn’t have to be the villain, but could be hunting the villain as this villain was one of the bandits that killed his father all those years ago.
+He doesn’t have to be the villain but could be hunting the villain as this villain was one of the bandits that killed his father all those years ago.

 In conclusion, by following the steps above you will be able to create a memorable non-player character that stands out, is relatable, and has depth.
 By giving your character a believable backstory and motivations, you will be able to create a character arc that is both unique and believable.